FPGA-tailored algorithms for real-time decoding of quantum LDPC codes: Introduction and summary of main results

 Both our FPGA-tailored decoders achieve substantial runtime reductions relative to the standard OSD implementation of Ref.~\cite{bascones2025exploring}.
 However, Relay reduces the logical error rate more rapidly with increasing cycle budget than the other three decoders, quickly reaching an order of magnitude lower rates for the gross code and two orders lower for the two-gross code.
 Although \fig{intro} shows that Relay exhibits a long-tailed latency distribution, in \sec{real-time-decoding} we show that this tail does not lead to problematic backlog for our decoding examples, as they satisfy the latency-tail conditions we derive in \sec{real-time-background}.
 These findings suggest that message-passing approaches, such as Relay, currently offer the most practical route to realizing real-time fault-tolerant decoding of large-scale quantum LDPC codes in FPGAs.

 This overall conclusion appears unlikely to change without substantial new algorithmic advances in OSD or cluster decoding algorithms.
 Although our cycle counts and resource estimates are obtained at the architectural level rather than from full Verilog implementations (see~\sec{results}), the observed performance gaps are simply too large to be bridged by modest clock-frequency variations.
-Here is a clearer and slightly tighter version with no added length: OSD could improve logical error rates by adding a combination-sweep (CS) stage~\cite{roffe2020}, but not enough to rival Relay~\cite{muller2025improved}.
+OSD could improve logical error rates by adding a combination-sweep (CS) stage~\cite{roffe2020}, but not enough to rival Relay~\cite{muller2025improved}.
 Moreover, although CS adds negligible overhead on CPUs (where OSD’s elimination cost dominates over the matrix–vector multiplications in CS) it would cause a substantial slowdown on FPGAs, where elimination and matrix–vector multiplication have comparable linear parallel-time cost.
 For similar reasons, although clustering could reuse partial elimination results~\cite{hillmann2024localized} for a speedup on CPUs, we expect little advantage on FPGAs where elimination is less of a bottleneck.
 Cluster decoders might also benefit from non-uniform, pre-decoder-biased growth~\cite{wolanski2024ambiguity}, but such extensions would introduce conditional logic and data-management overheads that reduce throughput.

 \paragraph{Outline.} In the remainder of this paper, we first provide background and definitions for QEC decoding and FPGA algorithms in \sec{qec-background} and \sec{fpga-background}.
 Given the growing interest in using FPGAs for real-time decoding we take the opportunity to provide relatively self-contained technical introductions aimed at bridging the gaps between the communities.
 We then present our systolic solver in \sec{gateware_lse} before presenting our FPGA-tailored decoders in \sec{fpga-osd} and \sec{fpga-cluster}, giving results and conclusions in \sec{results}.